 Can You Stop Cat Shedding?

 Shedding is a standard part of cat-owning.
-Unless you have a true Sphynx cat or other hairless variety, all cats shed.
+Unless you have a Sphynx cat or other hairless variety, all cats shed.
 Even downy-haired cats like the Devon Rex shed lightly.

 What Conditions Lead to Excessive Hair Loss?